susjoh/ggpedigree/README.md

 # ggpedigree

-Draw nice pedigrees with ggplot2.
+Draw nice pedigrees with ggplot2 using the function `ggpedigree()`

+A work perenially in progress.